ska-telescope/tango-example/module_example/event-generator.md

 ## What's in this device?

 A test device with attributes which sends change events at a configurable rate.
+It also has two commands that raise an exception and delays execution, respectively.

 ## Attributes